Gman-Superfly/AKIRA/README.md

 Not just "how transformers work" in a mechanical sense, but something deeper: *what happens when many possibilities collapse into one certainty?* When ML models "know" something, what changed?
 When understanding crystallizes from confusion, what was the transformation?

+We base our work from observations and standards in Information Theory, Computational Mechanics, Physics, there are links under every document and we will be adding inline references as the project matures.

 We don't have all the answers.
 We have hypotheses, experiments, and a framework for thinking about these questions.
 This repository is a working document of that exploration.

 ```